Global Kartel Redefines Youth Marketing in India with Upcoming Launch of Martech AI-Enabled Platform for Brands - www.lokmattimes.com

 Global Kartel Redefines Youth Marketing in India with Upcoming Launch of Martech AI-Enabled Platform for Brands

-PNN Pune (Maharashtra) [India], January 7: Global Kartel, a Pune-based experiential marketing firm, is set to revolutionize the youth ...
+Pune (Maharashtra) [India], January 07: Global Kartel, a Pune-based experiential marketing firm, is set to revolutionize the youth marketing ...

 Since its inception in 2020, Global Kartel has rapidly risen to prominence in the field of youth marketing, making waves with its flagship brand, BoomPanda, and expanding into multiple verticals such as esports, event management, digital marketing, creative media, and technology solutions.
 The upcoming AI-driven platform represents the next phase of the company's growth, aligning with its commitment to innovation and tech-powered engagement strategies.